SamarthBoranna/RunHub/README.md

 - **Recent Activities Page**: View client-side paginated list of your recent runs
 - **Interactive UI**: Built with HeroUI and TailwindCSS
 - **React Context**: Utilizing React context to cache/share information and limit repeated API requests
+- **AI Chatbot Integration**: A built-in chatbot powered by the **OpenAI API** that analyzes your running data, answers questions, and provides personalized insights based on your activity history

 ---